jneedles49/4231Game/README.md

 - ...
 TBD

 #### Priority 3:
-- Object manipulation needs tweaking (Still needs tweaking but works for the most part:)
+- ~~Object manipulation needs tweaking (Still needs tweaking but works for the most part:)~~ (Note Xander: Reworked Manipulation, I don't want to touch it again unless I absolutely have to)

 ## Gifs of Progress